aurelienblanc2/Potentiostat-firmware/README.md

 If you’d like to share or explore all three related repositories together, here is a [**link**](https://github.com/stars/aurelienblanc2/lists/potentiostat)

-Below is an image of the Potentiostat device:
+Below, an image of the Potentiostat device:
 ![Potentiostat](docs/Potentiostat.png)

 ---